SGrondin/bottleneck/README.md

 Remember...

 Bottleneck builds a queue of jobs and executes them as soon as possible.
-All the jobs will be executed *in the order that they were received*.
+By default, the jobs will be executed in the order that they were received.

-**Read the 'Gotchas' section** and you're good to go.
+**Read the 'Gotchas'** and you're good to go.
 Or keep reading to learn about all the fine tuning and advanced options available.
 If your rate limits need to be enforced across a cluster of computers, read the [Clustering](#Clustering) docs.

 ##### Gotchas